 The latest dividend was paid out to all shareholders who bought their shares by 1 September 2021 (the "ex-dividend date").

 nib share price volatility

-nib holdings limited, together with its subsidiaries, underwrites and distributes health insurance to residents, and international students and visitors in Australia, New Zealand, and internationally.
-It operates through Australian Residents Health Insurance, New Zealand Residents Health Insurance, International (Inbound) Health Insurance, and nib Travel segments.
-The company offers health insurance products, including single, couples, and family health insurance; life insurance; travel insurance; and funeral and income protection insurance services, as well as health insurance for international workers. nib holdings limited was founded in 1952 and is headquartered in Newcastle, Australia.
+nib holdings limited, together with its subsidiaries, underwrites and distributes private health insurance to Australian and New Zealand residents, as well as international students and visitors.
+The company operates through Australian Residents Health Insurance, New Zealand Residents Health Insurance, International (Inbound) Health Insurance, and nib Travel segments.
+It also offers health insurance products, including single, couples, and family health insurance, as well as single parent health insurance; life insurance; travel insurance; and income protection insurance services. nib holdings limited was founded in 1952 and is headquartered in Newcastle, Australia.

 Frequently asked questions

 How to invest in the Cosmos Exploration IPO

 Everything we know about the Cosmos Exploration IPO, plus information on how to buy in.